BhautikLukhi/BDA/README.md

 # BDA_Assignments

-Refer to exercise pdf files for assignment questions.
+Refer to exercise pdf files for assignment questions and BDA files for the solution.